 LEAP Into the Bistro: A monthly program held by members of the Student Leadership Team to gain feedback on life at NHTI.
 Students who take a few minutes to speak with team members receive a free drink from the Bistro.
 Information from each LEAP Into the Bistro is used to better the college experience for all students.
 Contact Deb Smith, Director of Wellness and Recreation at email@example.com or (603) 271-6484 x4314 for more information.

 Student Leadership Retreat: Every year, returning student leaders, advisors, and Student Leadership Team members gather for a day of leadership development.
 The Student Leadership Retreat has been offered each August for the past six years.
 Typically, the day is spent at New Hampton School.
 Student Leaders are provided with the opportunity to network with one another and learn new skills while mastering existing skills.
 The retreat focuses on a variety of leadership skills including communication, collaboration, and teambuilding.
 At the end of the Retreat, each student has the opportunity to use skills gained throughout the day to climb “the tower” at New Hampton School’s high ropes course.
-Contact Jess Chisholm at email@example.com or (603) 271-6484 x4382 for more information.
+Contact Eric Benn at firstname.lastname@example.org or (603) 271-6484 x4380 for more information.

 Additional Opportunities: Participants in the Student Leadership Program have the opportunity to participate in Orientation, class presentations, open houses, Express Admissions, high school visits, college access programming, and conferences throughout the year.